swapnilk06/Web-Dev-Cohort/Hello World/Hello Word.md

 - We can send web request & we get back web response. i.e. work of HTTP.
 But. that is not sufficient.
 <br>

-- Computer scientist think that, the web is advancing & introduce images in web that's celebrating movement & big acheivement in the web.
+> NOTE : Computer scientist think that, the web is advancing & introduce images in web that's celebrating movement & big acheivement in the web.
 <br>